Versutoxin: Structure

-Delta hexatoxin Hv1 is a tightly folded polypeptide that contains a chain of 42 animo acid residues and has the chemical formula C206H318N58O60S9.
-The animo acid sequence of delta hexatoxin Hv1 is:CAKKRNWCGKTEDCCCPMKCVYAWYNEQGSCQSTISALWKKCThe tertiary structure of δ-ACTX-Hv1 contains a core β region that is made up of the residues Cys1–Cys8, Cys14–Val21, and Ser30–Ser33, with Tyr22–Gly29 protruding outwards.
+Delta hexatoxin Hv1 is a tightly folded polypeptide that contains a chain of 42 amino acid residues and has the chemical formula C206H318N58O60S9.
+The amino acid sequence of delta hexatoxin Hv1 is:CAKKRNWCGKTEDCCCPMKCVYAWYNEQGSCQSTISALWKKCThe tertiary structure of δ-ACTX-Hv1 contains a core β region that is made up of the residues Cys1–Cys8, Cys14–Val21, and Ser30–Ser33, with Tyr22–Gly29 protruding outwards.
 The β region has a three-stranded antiparallel β sheet comprising Asn6–Trp7 (β1), Met18–Val21 (β2), and Ser30–Ser33 (β3).
 The C-terminal end of the short β1 is held in place by a bifurcated hydrogen bond between the Cys8 amide proton and the carbonyl oxygens of the two residues preceding β strand 3 (Gln28 and Gly29).
 The β region also contains type II β turns at Lys3–Asn6 and Cys15–Met18 with a rare cis peptide bond at Cys16–Met 17.
 The nonpolar C-terminal 310 helix formed by Ile35–Lys41, bordering Lys40 and Lys41 and connecting to β region with a disulphide bond next to a β turn.
 The β region contains hydrophobic cysteine sidechains bordered by a lysine sidechain.Three of the four disulphide bonds form the ICK.
 The structure of the cystine knot motif found in versutoxin is similar to the one found in gurmarin, a 35-residue plant polypeptide used to test the inhibition of sweet taste receptors.